obscur-ity/Malicious-Document-Analysis/Office/Office.md

 ### Hyperlinks

 Extracting hyperlinks from office documents is very straight forward.
-To do so all you have to do is run the command oleobj to extract suspected phishing urls from a document.
+To do so all you have to do is run the command `oleobj <filename>` to extract suspected phishing urls from a document.

 ![Extracting Urls](./img/oleobj-url.png)